MystenLabs/sui/doc/src/contribute/index.md

 ## Download and learn Sui?

-In order to obtain source code for the game, let us clone the Sui repository to the desired directory:
+In order to obtain the Sui source code, clone the Sui repository:

 ```shell
 git clone https://github.com/MystenLabs/sui.git